 Here we’ll set out clearly how we collect, use, disclose and manage your personal information.

 By becoming an ENGIE customer you agree to the collection, use, disclosure and management of your personal information as set out in this policy and your terms and conditions of supply.
-This is in line with the General Data Protection Regulation (GDPR)
+This is in line with the Data Protection Act 2018 (DPA).

 We may amend this policy from time to time, so we recommend that you review it every so often to ensure that you’re aware of any changes.

 This policy was last updated on: 13 August 2018